Package ch.bailu.gtk.glib

 been called to indicate that the bytes is no longer in use.

-data - the data to be used for the bytes
+- the data to be used for the bytessize

-free_func - the function to call to release the data
+- the function to call to release the datauser_data

 Compares the two #GBytes values.